MylesThomas/algoexpert.io/BlockchainExpert/BlockchainExpertNotes.md

 ##### Pure Functions

 Pure Functions: Does not view, modify, or rely on anything that is in the contract
--
-- Essentially: Pure is a view function, but cannot view data
+- Essentially: Pure is a view function, but Pure functions do not read and do not modify state of the block chain
     - It is a function that does a calculation, and returns it to you

 Example: